AuthGuard/DocsSite/docs/setup.md

 }
 ```

 The auth request takes more parameters.
-You can learn more on the API
+You can know more from the [API
-documentation
+documentation](/api).